ehrlich89/forensics/README.md

 ```

 #### Logging
 If you want to process scanned messages at a later time, it might be useful to save them on the device persistently and read them out later.
 To do this, you can use the ```BeaconMessageLogger``` which provides you an easy-to-use and thread-safe interface.
 In most cases you will pass the scanner to the logger's constructor.
-However, if your message processing pipeline is more complex, you can pass an arbitrary class that implements the ```BeaconMessageStreamNode``` interface.
+However, if your message processing pipeline is more complex, you can pass any message processing object which implements the ```BeaconMessageStreamNode``` interface.
 The received messages will be instantly passed to all receivers that have attached to the logger.
 Thus, you can use the logger to silently persist the message stream:
 ```java
 // Configure Beacon scanner
 final BeaconMessageScanner beaconScanner = new BeaconMessageScanner(context);